-Pawpaws are flexible in their soil requirements.
-The main thing is good drainage.
-The soil must be well drained.
+Pawpaws have flexible soil requirements.
+Good drainage is critical.
 Soil pH should be moderately acid to neutral, in the range of 5.5 to 7.0.
 Pawpaws are happiest in a rich, deep, loamy soil with high organic matter content.
 In addition, they appreciate an organic mulch.
 In the wild, a natural mulching layer of decomposing leaves is normally present.
 Excessively dry sites should be avoided.
 Moist soils are ideal.

 Pawpaws are native to the humid temperate climate of eastern North America.
 They are hardy to at least -20° F (-28° C).
 They require a approximately 400 hours of chilling to break dormancy.
 This requirement varies with provenance: pawpaws of northern origin require more chilling than cultivars of southern origin.
-Hence, pawpaws grow best in USDA Hardiness Zones 5-8. www.usna.usda.gov/Hardzone/.
+Hence, pawpaws grow best in USDA Hardiness Zones 5-8.
+See this link for a hardiness zone map.

 Site and Spacing

-The pawpaw is a small tree that typically grows to about 20 feet high and less broad.
-In an orchard setting, tree centers should be at least 10 feet apart.
-Row widths depend on the size of tractors and equipment -- 20 foot rows may be a minimum width.
-When raising just a few trees for fruit, it is advisable to plant them close -- no further than 30 feet apart -- in order to ensure good pollination, as the flowers are insect pollinated and as the trees are self infertile.
+The pawpaw is a small tree that typically grows to about 20 feet (7 m) high and less broad.
+In an orchard setting, tree centers should be at least 10 feet (3 m) apart.
+Row widths depend on the size of tractors and equipment — 20 foot (7 m) rows may be a minimum width.
+When raising just a few trees for fruit, it is advisable to plant them close — no further than 30 feet (10 m) apart — in order to ensure good pollination, as the flowers are insect pollinated and as the trees are self infertile.
 For good fruit production the trees should be grown in full sun.
 While it is true that pawpaws are shade tolerant, they will fruit much less in the shade.
 Because of the large size of the leaves, windy sites are damaging and to be avoided.